 The Bottom Line

 Just a couple of notes to wrap up: When you’ve got your QuickBooks Credit Card Payments account setup, you can also use it on your mobile device to receive payments and create sales receipts.

 For users you want to set up to receive payments but not have access to your QuickBooks Online account, put them in the merchant center as a mobile user.
 They can then download the GoPayment app and start accepting payments.

 You might be thinking, What about the fees?
 Consider this last thing: I was a die hard, dig-in-my-heels, I’m-not-paying-for-that merchant service hater….
-But once I started accepting credit cards, it wasn’t long before I realized that it really is life changing.
+But once I started accepting credit cards, it wasn’t long before I realized that it really is life changing (and much easier than using QuickBooks checks).
 The time I had spent chasing money was almost twice what I was spending in merchant fees!

-Good luck, and enjoy all of that free time you’ll have, now that you’re using QuickBooks Credit Card Payments!
+Good luck, and enjoy all of that free time you’ll have, now that you know how to use QuickBooks Online for credit card payments!